As you engage in more responsibilities at work, you are likely to find yourself working with more than one manager at a time.

 Spending your limited time working on the wrong project can be costly.
 You should prioritize and tackle the most urgent tasks immediately.
 If in doubt, it’s always better to ask and clarify which tasks are important rather than guessing.

-Don’t get frustrated if your company has reporting to two different managers (or more).
-It can be tough, but it’s a sign your employer trusts you a lot and needs your skill-set.
+Don’t get frustrated if your company has you reporting to two different managers (or more).
+It can be tough, but it’s a sign your employer trusts you a lot and values your skill-set in multiple places.

-Stick with it, and use the two tips above to keep your head above water when working with multiple managers.
+Stick with it, and use the tips above to succeed and grow while working with multiple managers.

-And if you find yourself in an ongoing situation for months and feel like you’re doing a huge amount of work for multiple areas of the company’s operations, consider asking for a raise, too!
+And if you find yourself doing a large amount of work for multiple teams/bosses, for months or more, then consider asking for a raise, too!